digitalbuiltenvironment/O1-Migration-Scripts/README.md

 2. O1_Migration_Script_Bentley_API.py; This script uses Bentley API to extract forms, audit log, attachments and comments.
 3. Bentley_API_Reassigner.py; This script uses Bentley API to change the form status and reassign it to another user.
 4. Bentley_API_Size_Tracker.py; This script uses Benley API to download the froms, audit logs, attachments and comments from specific projects so the user can estimate the project size
+5. PDF_Creation_Date_Extractor.py; This script extracts the form creation date from the PDFs

 ## 🏁 Getting Started <a name = "getting_started"></a>